acg/python-flattery/README.md

       </div>
     </form>

-(You should validate that indices are below some reasonable limit to avoid a memory DoS.)
+(You should validate that the embedded indices are below some reasonable limit to avoid a memory DoS.)

 In the form processing code: